 Preparation

-Ensure that you have prepared your home and your family to ease your first few days of recovery, i.e. Food, transport, entertainment.
-REMEMBER: we do have a more structured post-operative care plan available (accommodation, transfers, nursing, supervision, postoperative treatments, etc); you would, however, need to make arrangements with our highly trained post-operative care team prior to surgery.
-You will find more information regarding our highly recommended post-operative care facility details, here.
+Ensure that you have prepared your home and your family to ease your first few days of recovery, i.e. Food, transport, and entertainment.
+REMEMBER: we do have a more structured post-operative care plan available (accommodation, transfers, nursing, supervision, postoperative treatments, etc); you would, however, need to make arrangements with our highly trained post-operative care team before surgery.
+You will find more information regarding our highly recommended post-operative care facility details here.

 Day Of Your Surgery:

-• After any sedation procedure you may not drive for 24 hrs – please arrange transfers to and from the Renaissance
+• After any sedation procedure, you may not drive for 24 hrs – please arrange transfers to and from The Cosmetic Surgery Institute (TCSI)

-• Wash yourself with the medicated soap or betadine wash provided.
+• Wash yourself with the anti-bacterial soap provided

 More About